 Far back in the history of most parts of the world, a man’s name told much about him.
 (Far back in the history of most parts of the world, a woman’s name was generally inconsequential.
 When I was a kid, the proper form of address, when referring to my mother, was Mistress Victor Woodbury — Mistress being generally shortened to Mrs.) In some regions of the world, a name still tells much about the person.

 And here’s a news flash to young Americans who attended public schools: Throughout much of the rest of the world, women are still inconsequential in politics, religion, and the professions.
 That’s a fact of their culture.
-It’s not something I applaud, and it’s not something over which indignant American meddlers-in-the-affairs-of-others will have any influence.
+It’s not something I applaud, and it’s not something over which indignant American meddlers-in-the-affairs-of-others will have any influence other than to make things worse.
 You and I may deplore it, but if someone else’s culture thinks it is right, we must accord their traditions the same respect we expect that culture to accord ours.
 We can let them see our example of men and women living here as equals.
 We can’t force it on them.

 In the distant past, where superstition exceeded reason more than it does today, there were those who believed that, for someone to learn your name was to confer onto that person some power over yourself.